How to Conduct Customer Experience Analytics [+ Best Tools]

 If simplified, you will know how many customers are staying with you from month to month.
 This is an essential metric to keep an eye on because your product remains profitable and valuable as long as customers continue paying for it.

-The formula of CRR is pretty simple: divide the amount of paying customers at the end of the time period by the total amount of paying customers at the beginning of that period and multiply by 100.
+The formula of CRR is pretty simple: taking the number of customers at the end of a timeframe and minus the new customers acquired and dividing the number by total users at the beginning of the period.

 We just discussed how to calculate the five most important metrics for CX analytics, but in all cases, we must extract the data from different sources and then interpret it.